rakash/rrakash.github.io/_posts/Zomato_data.md

   - API
   - Python
   - Analysis
 ---

-Data Extraction from API is important with increase in web data.
+Data Extraction from API is important with the increase in web data.
-[This notebook](https://nbviewer.jupyter.org/github/rakash/Posts/blob/master/Extracting%20Data%20from%20Zomato.ipynb) shows how to extract data from Zomato's API[here]
+[This notebook](https://nbviewer.jupyter.org/github/rakash/Posts/blob/master/Extracting%20Data%20from%20Zomato.ipynb) shows how to extract data from Zomato's API.